From Sega Retro

 |Number of players: 1-4|

-Scud Race is a spiritual sequel to Daytona USA with very similar controls, HUD and visual style, exchanging NASCAR-style stock cars for GT supercars.
+Featuring a similar control scheme, HUD and visual style, Scud Race exchanges NASCAR-style stock cars for GT supercars.
 The core engine powering the game does not differ significantly from Daytona USA due to supposed time restraints - major improvements would not be seen in that area until Daytona USA 2: Battle on the Edge.
 The game was released to demonstrate the capabilities of the Model 3 hardware, containing many bright, colourful and detailed stages rendered at fast speeds while retaining a 60FPS refresh rate.

 Scud Race follows the same basic gameplay rules as Daytona USA, as both games share the same game engine.
 It it is a racing game in which the player competes against several dozen computer controlled cars in an attempt to finish first.
 As an "arcade style" racer, much of the "realism" is taken out of the equation in order to provide the user with a fast paced, entertaining experience - cars do not handle like they would in reality, but rather how users would want these cars to handle.